 Peter Glarborg first encountered the fascinating world of ceramics in 1976 in a college course.
 To his surprise, he received a couple of honorable mentions in an undergraduate exhibit.
 He took additional ceramics courses in 1985 during a brief return to academia, but his life experiences led him away from clay until 2009, when he built a

 Peter Glarborg first encountered the fascinating world of ceramics in 1976 in a college course.
 To his surprise, he received a couple of honorable mentions in an undergraduate exhibit.
 He took additional ceramics courses in 1985 during a brief return to academia, but his life experiences led him away from clay until 2009, when he built a raku kiln and started making pots again.
-His years away from clay were spent working in Spokane's broadcasting industry, and he is currently an afternoon host on Spokane Public Radio.
+His years away from clay were spent working in Spokane's broadcasting industry, He is now retired, but you can still hear his announcements on Spokane Public Radio.
 Pete is mostly interested in functional ceramics - cups , bowls, and pots that people use - but he has also made many decorative pieces.

 Susan feels creating functional ceramic art allows her to combine the beauty of art with everyday life.
 She loves the thought of infusing art into homes around the world.
 Her biggest inspirational source is our natural world and the internal states they evoke.